Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Introduction

 On the other hand, entanglement is one of the prerequisites for measurement-based quantum computation (MBQC) \cite{Rauss2001, Hein2004,hein2006entanglement,casati2006quantum,browne2006oneway,briegel2009measurement} which allows one to construct all the universal quantum gates required in a quantum computer \cite{divincenzo95}.
-In the paradigm of MBQC or \textit{one-way quantum computation} \cite{Rauss2001,browne2006oneway}, generation of genuine multipartite entangled (GME) states and more specifically, multipartite cluster states \cite{briegel01, Yokoyama2013} remain crucial.
-These states are specific types of stabilizer states, known also as graph states, which are employed as a universal resource for measurement-based circuits followed by Clifford operations and they are easy to simulate through classical computer \cite{ scott_2004_pra, simon_2006_pra,nielsen_chuang_2010}.
-The corresponding states have been successfully generated on several physical platforms and are used to show a variety of information processing tasks \cite{zhang06,Prevedel2007,tame07,lanyon13,Bell_2013,Yokoyama2013,bell_14,bell2_14}.
-Beyond one-way models, numerous kinds of universal resource states, such as two-dimensional ($2$D) cluster \cite{briegel01,Brell_2015}, Affleck-Kennedy-Lieb-Tasaki (AKLT)-type \cite{aklt88}, Toric code \cite{KITAEV20032} and weighted graph states (WGS) \cite{ahufinger06,hartmann_briegel_2007,Anders_2007,peng12} are also shown to be useful for quantum computation \cite{beyond1way07,grossnovel07}.
+In the paradigm of MBQC or \textit{one-way quantum computation} \cite{Rauss2001,browne2006oneway}, generation of genuine multipartite entangled (GME) states and, more specifically, multipartite cluster states \cite{briegel01, Yokoyama2013} remains crucial.
+These states are specific types of stabilizer states, known also as graph states, which are employed as a universal resource for measurement-based circuits followed by Clifford operations, and they are easy to simulate through classical computers \cite{scott_2004_pra, simon_2006_pra,nielsen_chuang_2010}.
+The corresponding states have been successfully generated on several physical platforms and are used to show a variety of information processing tasks \cite{zhang06,Prevedel2007,tame07,lanyon13,Bell_2013,Yokoyama2013,bell_14,bell2_14,mamaev19}.
+Beyond one-way models, numerous kinds of universal resource states, such as two-dimensional ($2$D) cluster \cite{briegel01,Brell_2015}, Affleck-Kennedy-Lieb-Tasaki-type states \cite{aklt88}, Toric codes \cite{KITAEV20032}, and weighted graph states (WGSs) \cite{ahufinger06,hartmann_briegel_2007,Anders_2007,peng12}, are also shown to be useful for quantum computation \cite{beyond1way07,grossnovel07}.